How much does it cost to replace your air conditioning system in Boise, ID?

 Heat Pump:

-Heat pump installation costs will be higher compared to a central AC replacement because of the element of replacing both your heating and air conditioning units.
+Heat pump installation costs will be higher compared to a central AC replacement because they involve replacing both your heating and air conditioning units.
 However, the costs are still affordable, ranging from $4,000 to $8,000 with installation included.
-If you are a Boise, ID resident looking for a new HVAC system, this is a great route to go!
+If you are a Boise, ID, resident looking for a new HVAC system, this is a great route to go!

 Gas Pack System:

-A gas pack system is going to be the most pricey when it comes to replacing your HVAC systems because they contain both your heater and air conditioner.
-The price range is often $5,000 upwards to $12,000 installed.
-Depending on the age of your home, it could be worth replacing both your air conditioning and heating units at one time, thus saving money in the long run.
+A gas pack system is likely to be the most expensive option when it comes to replacing your HVAC system, as it contains both your heater and air conditioner.
+The price range is often $5,000 to $12,000 installed.
+Depending on the age of your home, it may be worth replacing both your air conditioning and heating units at the same time, thereby saving money in the long run.

 Labor Costs and Installation Fees

-The cost to install a new AC Unit/System can vary based on the size of your home, your unit’s location, and the labor scope.
-Most HVAC contractors will price your AC unit installation at a flat rate.
-However, often the flat rate is compromised of their estimated hourly rate, which varies from $100 to $200 an hour in the Boise area.
+The cost to install a new AC unit or system can vary based on the size of your home, the unit’s location, and the scope of labor.
+Most HVAC contractors will charge a flat rate for the installation of your AC unit.
+However, the flat rate is often composed of their estimated hourly rate, which varies from $100 to $200 per hour in the Boise area.

 Additional Expenses to Consider

 Air conditioners are generally viewed as a simple swap of units, but that isn’t always the case.
-Anytime you are swapping out your HVAC system, there are other expenses to consider based on the age of your home, the new AC unit you select, and other factors.
+Whenever you’re replacing your HVAC system, there are additional expenses to consider, depending on the age of your home, the new AC unit you choose, and other factors.

 Additional costs can include: